10/2009

 Stuff like that.
 The boring, mundane, bland, everyday functions that a copier should be able to perform.
 The simple things.

 The dark partner of concern shuddered my foundation of confidence when I saw her meaty hand clutching the manila folder of documents.
-Her heels clicking across our reception area tile like the ticking of some angry clock.
+Her heels clicked across our reception area tile like the ticking of some angry clock.
 Oh boy.

-Well, she pulled out a full color, highly detailed, 11x17 map - generated from a older inkjet - .BMP, not even .PDF.
+Well, she pulled out a full color, highly detailed, 11x17 map - generated from an older inkjet - .BMP, not even.
+PDF.

 The Canon came with E*Copy Desktop.
-And I remember spending an hour showing them how to assemble multi-page .PDF documents so they could email final reports to their clients, saving thousands on courier charges.
+And I remember spending an hour showing them how to assemble multi-page.
+PDF documents so they could email final reports to their clients, saving thousands on courier charges.
 I knew that she had the report in digital form.

 "No", her response.

-"So, you dismantle the report, scan them and then make copies ?
+"So, you dismantle the report, scan them and then make copies?
 Is that the process?

 "Yes", her response.